Grid diagrams and Heegaard Floer invariants: Sparse grid diagrams

 \section{Sparse grid diagrams}

 This section is devoted to the proof of Theorem~\ref{thm:sparse}.
-Let $(G, \zed)$ be a sparse toroidal grid diagram with some $O$'s marked for destabilization, as in Section~\ref{sec:uleft}.
+Let $(G, \zed)$ be a sparse toroidal grid diagram with some free $O$'s marked for destabilization, as in Section~\ref{sec:uleft}.
 We define a filtration $\F$ on $\CP^*(G, \zed)$ as follows.
-Let us mark one $X$ in each square of the grid with the property that neither its row nor its column contains an $O$ marked for destabilization.
-(Note that these $X$'s have nothing to do with the original set of $X$'s from the link.)
-See Figure~\ref{fig:ys}, where the squares marked by an $X$ are shown shaded.
+Let us mark one $T$ in each square of the grid with the property that neither its row nor its column contains an $O$ marked for destabilization.
+See Figure~\ref{fig:ys}, where the squares marked by a $T$ are shown shaded.

 Given a pair $[\x, \tilde \y]$, let $(D, \epsilon, \rho)$ be an enhanced domain from $\x$ to $\tilde \y$.
-Let $X(D)$ be the number of $X$'s inside $D$, counted with multiplicity.
+Let $T(D)$ be the number of $T$'s inside $D$, counted with multiplicity.
 Define

-It is easy to see that $X(D)$ does not change under addition of periodic domains.
-Since the same is true for the real multiplicities $\rho_{j}$, the value $\F([\x, \tilde \y])$ is well-defined.
+It is easy to see that $T(D)$ does not change under the notion of equivalence from Definition~\ref{def:EquivEnhanced}.
+The same is true for the real multiplicities $\rho_{j}$.
+Therefore, in view of Lemma~\ref{lem:EquivEnhanced}, the value $\F([\x, \tilde \y])$ is well-defined.
 Furthermore, pre- or post-composing with a rectangle can only decrease $\F$, so $\F$ is indeed a filtration on $\CP^*(G, \zed)$.

 To show that $\HP^d(G, \zed) = 0 $ (for $d > 0$) it suffices to check that the homology of the associated graded groups to $\F$ are zero.
 In the associated graded complex $\grcp$, the differential only involves composing with rectangles $r$ such that $r$ is supported in a row or column going through some $O_{i_j} \in \zed$ marked for destabilization, but $r$ does not contain $O_{i_j}$.
 We cannot post-compose with such a rectangle, because it would move the destabilization corners in $\y$, and that is not allowed.
 Thus, the differential of $\grcp$ only involves pre-composing with rectangles as above.